The five foundations for strong OT security

 4. Create visibility of the OT network with an OT security platform

 Effective security is grounded in visibility.
 Without oversight of the entire network, manufacturers risk leaving a door wide open to criminal actors.
-You should deploy a dedicated OT threat management solution, to map your OT environment and baseline your OT processes.
+You should deploy a dedicated OT threat management service, to map your OT environment and baseline your OT processes.
 This increases transparency and highlights vulnerabilities within your equipment.

 Whereas traditional IT asset discovery tools can adversely affect OT devices, modern scanning methods avoid this by using passive detection and actual Industrial Control Systems (ICS) protocol requests to collect detailed information from your assets.
 By turning the platform to protect mode, system alerts warn about security threats and any process anomalies that might otherwise go undetected.